 Other Tips for an Effective Accessibility Statement

 Make sure your accessibility statement is – well, accessible!
 Ensure that a link to your statement is easy to find.
-Best Buy places a link to its accessibility statement right on its home page.
+Best Buy places a link to its accessibility statement right on its home page, for example.
 Also, be sure that the link to your accessibility statement is descriptive.

 Keep your accessibility statement up to date.
 The information on this page should be revisited whenever you improve the accessibility of your site or services, when assistive technologies change and when legislation is updated.